-Backpacking Through the Baltics: The Real Deal with Katie Matthews
+Backpacking Through the Baltics: A Conversation with Katie Matthews

 Tell us about yourself!
 What do you do when you’re not traveling the world?
 Where do you live?
 What made you decide to go to your most recent destination?